raykao/consul_on_azure/README.md

 # Consul on Azure

+**WORK IN PROGRESS**

+This workshop is intended to deploy a minimal Enterprise ready Consul Cluster on Azure.

+## How is this different than the Hashicorp learning material?

+While the Hashicorp learning material is a great starting point it has a few areas that differ from the goals of this workshop:
+1. It is designed for speed of an initial Dev/Demo Cluster setup
+1. It leverages the Consul Agent in Dev Mode (This is not recommended for Production Environments as noted by the learning material itself)
+1. It does not prefer or imply any cloud provider recommended best-practices
+1. The process for deploying the servers is still very manual, this workshop is to further automate that with other Hashicorp tools (i.e. Packer, Terraform and Vault)
+1. The context of this workshop is very much Azure specific leveraging VM Scale Sets (VMSS), Azure Key Vault and Azure DevOps to name a few resources

 ## Packer

 Create a custom managed image for use as an Azure VM or VM Scale Set (VMSS).